National Museum of Racing Policies Regarding the Museum Collection

 Many institutions and individuals have generously loaned objects to the Museum.
 However, with rare exceptions, the Museum does not accept loaned objects for reasons other than immediate exhibition purposes.

-Please contact Curator Victoria Reisman at firstname.lastname@example.org or (518) 584-0400 ext.113 if you are interested in loaning an object to the Museum.
+Please contact Collections Manager Stephanie Luce at firstname.lastname@example.org or (518) 584-0400 ext.117 if you are interested in loaning an object to the Museum.

 To find out more information concerning your object, particularly evaluation of condition, authenticity, and value, you will need to contact a professional appraiser who specializes in sporting art and memorabilia.
 Museum personnel cannot ethically or legally provide appraisal information for objects that could be donated to or purchased by the Museum.